 \subsection{Overview}

 The core idea of PLM-based CTG is to give the model a control signal in an explicit or implicit way to drive the generation of text satisfying the control conditions.
 According to the way how the control signal works, we have roughly divided the existing methods into three categories, each of which is further divided into several subclasses.
 An overview is given in Figure~\ref{overview_ctg}.
-The most direct way is to \textbf{fine-tune} the PLMs, which can perform the controllable generation task at a lower cost.
-The second way is to \textbf{retrain or refactor} the PLMs for controlled text generation.
-This method could produce better results in principle but may consume a lot of computing resources and also face the problem of lacking labeled data.
+The most direct way is to \textbf{fine-tune} the PLMs, which can perform the CTG task at a lower cost.
+The second way is to \textbf{retrain or refactor} the PLMs for CTG.
+In principle, this method could produce better results but may consume more computing resources and also face the problem of lacking labeled data.
 As the parameter size of PLMs increase rapidly, even fine-tuning has become resource-intensive.
-To tackle the problems, text generation methods that work on the decoder, named \textbf{post-processing}, have emerged, where PLMs are always fixed, and the control signal works on the decoding-stage.
-Such methods not only require fewer computation resources for training, but also can guarantee a better quality of the generated text to some extent.
+To tackle the problems, the third category of text generation methods, namely \textbf{post-processing}, that work on the decoder time, named \textbf{post-processing}, have emerged.
+In the post-processing methods, PLMs are always fixed, and the control signal works on the decoding-stage.
+Such methods not only require less computation resources for training, but also can guarantee a better quality of the generated text to some extent.
 As a consequence, increasing attention from the academic community has been paid to this direction in recent years.
-In the following sections, we will review the related literature that appeared in recent years and discuss these three types of methods in more detail.
+In the following sections, we will review the recent literature related to these three types of method in more detail.